-Alicia Izharuddin is a research fellow at the International Institute for Asian Studies at Leiden University, a sociologist and an essayist.
-Her main project focuses on cultural constructions of emotion and the formation of affective Muslim publics with a special sociological focus on popular romance in Malaysia.
+Alicia Izharuddin is a Lecturer in Gender Studies at Monash University as of 1st September 2022.
+She was previously a research fellow at the International Institute for Asian Studies at Leiden University where she finished writing her second book on affective Muslim publics.
 She has held research and teaching positions at the Women’s Studies in Religion Program at Harvard Divinity School and the Gender Studies Programme at University of Malaya.
 She earned her PhD and MA (with Distinction) in Gender Studies from the School of Oriental and African Studies in London and has since published in several leading journals including Signs: Journal of Women in Culture and Society, Gender, Place, and Culture: A Journal of Feminist Geography, Feminist Media Studies, and many other peer-reviewed journals.